ChilliCream/graphql-platform/website/src/blog/2020-11-23-hot-chocolate-11/2020-11-23-hot-chocolate-11.md

 We are currently working on more providers for the data integration API like MongoDB native, Neo4J, and Elastic Search, which we will drop with the next dot releases.

 The furthest along is our new MongoDB integration.
-I mean, MongoDB works already through `IQueryable`, but with `IQueryable` performance is sometimes an issue since the translation from `IQueryable` to the native Mongo query is not optimal in all cases.
+Of course, MongoDB works already through `IQueryable`, but with `IQueryable` performance is sometimes an issue since the translation from `IQueryable` to the native Mongo query is not optimal in all cases.
 With the new Mongo provider, we use the BSON API to craft a native query that you can also intercept and further modify before it is sent to the database.

 We expect to release the MongoDB provider with 11.1 in January.